 For homebuyers

-Low inventory remains a problem for potential buyers across the country.
-According to the National Association of Realtors’ most recent existing home sales data, the country had a 2.6-month supply of housing inventory in March, the same as it was in February.
-That’s half of the 5 to 6 months that would be needed for a balanced market.
+Housing inventory, while improving, remains a problem for potential buyers across the country.
+According to the most recent existing home sales data from NAR, the country had a 4.0-month supply of inventory in July — still below the 5 to 6 months needed for a balanced market.

 That said, life circumstances might require you to buy a home now, regardless of market trends, and that’s as good a reason as any.
 Just make sure you plan to stay in the home for long enough to come out ahead when you eventually sell.